 In one of my online widow communities, the question was posed about our fears in dating again.
 Personally, I have many concerns, but they can all be summed up in that I fear there is no one who can (or will) love me as much as A did.
 He knew me inside and out and loved me despite my many flaws.
 It seems unlikely that I could find someone else who would be willing to overlook them as he did.
 He remembered what my body looked like before having kids.
 He knew my curves back when they were much smaller (and not in fashion – I missed out on the best part of that trend, too!), but he loved them when they got bigger, too.

 Bottom line?
 I doubt there exists anyone on the planet who would care to see me unclothed at this phase in my life.
+Or even wearing a swimsuit, for that matter.
+So I guess it’s a good thing that I’m not ready to dip my toe back into the dating pool just yet.
 And that’s the naked truth.

 © 2017 Many Faces of Cheri G All Rights Reserved